quicwg/base-drafts/draft-ietf-quic-transport.md

 addresses.
 In determining this limit, servers only count the size of successfully processed packets.

-Clients MUST ensure that UDP datagrams containing only Initial packets are sized to at least 1200 bytes, adding padding to packets in the datagram as necessary.
+Clients MUST ensure that UDP datagrams containing only Initial packets have payloads of at least 1200 bytes, adding padding to packets in the datagram as necessary.
 Sending padded datagrams ensures that the server is not overly constrained by the amplification restriction.

 Packet loss, in particular loss of a Handshake packet from the server, can cause a situation in which the server cannot send when the client has no data to send